 of a Bioethanol production process

 The use of process analytical technology (PAT) for bioethanol production is an exciting and potentially very powerful development.
-Many spectroscopic techniques rely on the vibrational spectroscopies: Fourier transform mid infrared (FT-mid-IR), Raman spectroscopy and near infrared (NIR).
+Many spectroscopic techniques rely on the vibrational spectroscopies: Fourier transform infrared (FTIR, which is mid-infrared), Raman spectroscopy and near infrared (NIR).
 Different techniques have their own strengths and weaknesses but are seldom compared to established which really is the best techniques for a given application.

-Keit has developed an innovative FT-mid-IR spectrometer that contains no moving parts, and removes the need for fragile fibre probes, cooling engines or liquid nitrogen that is required by conventional FT-mid-IR instruments.
+Keit has developed an innovative FTIR spectrometer that contains no moving parts, and removes the need for fragile fibre probes, cooling engines or liquid nitrogen that is required by conventional FTIR instruments.

-Conventional FT-mid-IR: the conventional FT-mid-IR tracked the initial production of ethanol, but then struggled with the higher concentrations.
+Conventional FTIR: the conventional FTIR tracked the initial production of ethanol, but then struggled with the higher concentrations.

 Raman: this instrument performed in a similar way to the IRmadillo, but the error bars were larger with greater variation from sample to sample.

 NIR: this instrument showed the correct general trend, but was less accurate with a consistent offset on the prediction, over-predicting the ethanol concentration.

 Figure 2 shows the concentration prediction for the initial sucrose feedstock, as well as glucose and fructose.

 IRmadillo FTIR: this was the only instrument that did not predict negative concentrations for sucrose.
 The concentration curve for sucrose is clear and correlates extremely well with the reference points.
 The glucose and fructose measurements are also clearly monitored, including the decrease in all sugar concentrations before the sucrose feed, as well as the rapid increase with feeding.